Become a History Teacher for Postsecondary Learners

 - Historical global themes – population, economic networks, power and authority, government, race and class, cultural integration, science, technology, environment, spiritual life, ethics and gender

 - Historical U.S. themes – migration and immigration, religious and philosophical thought, republic and democracy, industrialization, business, labor, prosperity and consumerism, reform movements, social justice, war and society in American history

 - Resources and opportunities provided by museums, historic places and archives to support teaching postsecondary history courses

 - How diverse cultures, dynamics, economics and politics shaped the American West frontier into modern America

 - Understanding of the past through contextual perspectives of race, class, gender and ethnicity and how these elements shaped the past

-Equipped with this graduate certificate in history, graduates may pursue positions in higher education as a college or university professor, faculty member or instructor.
+Equipped with this online graduate certificate in history, graduates who hold at least a master’s degree and meet state teaching licensure or certification requirements have the opportunity to pursue positions in higher education as a college or university professor, faculty member or instructor.
 Potential workplaces include two or four-year colleges, universities, trade or technical schools and companies that specialize in educational research and publishing.

 Qualified graduates can enter into the higher education field with increasing job opportunities.
 The U.S. Bureau of Labor Statistics Occupational Outlook Handbook estimates job growth for postsecondary teachers to increase by about 12% from 2021 to 2031, faster than average, accounting for an estimated increase of 159,400 jobs in the field.1